 About

-Clelia Scala is a visual artist whose work includes mask and puppet design, installations, collage, and illustration.
-Her explorations into the fantastic and uncanny stem from a lifelong engagement with tales and myths and her interest in the theme of human interaction with the natural world.
+Clelia Scala is an award-winning multidisciplinary artist and designer whose work includes mask, puppet, costume, and story design; sculpture; collage; illustration; and installation.
+Her explorations into the fantastic and uncanny stem from a lifelong interest in folktales and myths and the theme of human interaction with the natural world.
+Blending storytelling with a deep engagement in material exploration, her practice draws on memory, transformation, and the surreal.

-As a designer and fabricator for theatre, Clelia has worked with companies and institutions such as Bad New Days, Carousel Players, Geordie Theatre, Guilty by Association, Lemon Bucket Orkestra, Odyssey Theatre, Queen’s University, Suitcase in Point, Theatre Kingston, University of Missouri-St Louis Opera Theatre, Yale University, and Zacadia Circus.
-Clelia’s visual art has shown in galleries in Canada and the United States and is in private collections across North America.
+As a designer and fabricator for theatre, Clelia has worked with theatre companies and art institutions in Canada and the United States, including Bad New Days, Carousel Players, Guilty by Association, Lemon Bucket Orkestra, Odyssey Theatre, Suitcase in Point, Theatre Kingston, University of Missouri–St. Louis Opera Theatre, and Yale University.

 Articles, Interviews, & Videos